Analyticsphere/analyticsPiplelines/README.md

 ## using Plumber, Cloud Build, Cloud Run and Cloud Scheduler

+This repo holds files requires to run a containerized R script, using docker, cloud build and cloud run.
+It uses docker and yaml files based on Daniel Russ's CloudRun_QAQC example.

 ### **Objectives:**

 1. Write R script as a plumber API

 2. Build a container image

-3. Schedule the cloud run
+3. Schedule or trigger the cloud run

 4. Push data from GCP Cloud Storage Bucket to Box

-This repo holds files requires to run a containerized R script, using docker, cloud build and cloud run.
-It is based on Daniel Russ's CloudRun_QAQC example.

 ### 1. Write R script as a plumber API